 8) You are playing the wait and see game.

 A player has been bad and disappointing for the last 2-3 weeks, and their salary is down.
 You do not trust him.
 You want to wait and see if they will still play poorly or if they can bounce back before you buy.
 That’s not the way to play.
 It is like the stock market when purchasing a crashing stock.
-It is challenging to buy in, but it is best to buy when there is fear, just like the market.
+Just like the market, it is challenging to buy in, but it is best to buy when there is fear.
 It is better to be early to the party than too late.

 9) You buy players that have no business ever being purchased.